eEqualsMxC/eEqualsMxC/README.md

 </div>
 <br>

-- :telescope: :school: Curently, I'm finishing up with undergrad.
+- :telescope: :school: Curently, I'm an undergrad at the Ohio State University.

 - :alarm_clock: Most used line of code```   # Fix This later```